samuelgarcia/HearingLossSimulator/README.rst

 Main documentation is here: http://hearinglosssimulator.readthedocs.io/

-Compressive Gammachirp come from Irino, Patterson et al.
+The concept of *Compressive Gammachirp* is from Toshio Irino, Roy Patterson et al.

 This code derive from original matlab code of Toshio Irino.
 Is is not an exact port but it is very similar.